Attention deficit hyperactivity disorder: Differential diagnosis

 In mood disorders, ADHD-like symptoms may be limited to manic or depressive states of an episodic nature.
 Symptoms overlapping with ADHD in psychotic disorders may be limited to psychotic states.
 Substance use disorder, some medications, and certain medical conditions may cause symptoms to appear later in life, while ADHD, as a neurodevelopmental disorder, requires for them to have been present since childhood.

 A careful understanding of the symptoms may help establish the difference between ADHD and other disorders.
 For example, the forgetfulness and impulsivity typical of ADHD (e.g., in completing school assignments or following directions) may be distinguished from opposition when there is no hostility or defiance, although ADHD and ODD are highly comorbid.
 Tantrums may differ from the outbursts in intermittent explosive disorder if there is no aggression involved.
 The fidgetiness observed in ADHD may be differentiated from tics or stereotypies common in Tourette syndrome or autism.

-Also, the social difficulties often experienced by individuals with ADHD due to inattention (e.g., being unfocused during the interaction and therefore missing cues or being unaware of one's behavior) or impulsivity (blurting things out, asking intrusive questions, interrupting) may be contrasted with the social detachment and deficits in understanding social cues associated with Autism Spectrum Disorder.
+Also, the social difficulties often experienced by individuals with ADHD due to inattention (e.g., being unfocused during the interaction and therefore missing cues or being unaware of one's behaviour) or impulsivity (blurting things out, asking intrusive questions, interrupting) may be contrasted with the social detachment and deficits in understanding social cues associated with Autism Spectrum Disorder.
 Individuals with ADHD may also present signs of the social impairment or emotional and cognitive dysregulation seen in personality disorders, but not necessarily such features as a fear of abandonment, an unstable sense of self, narcissistic tendencies, aggressiveness, or other personality features.

 While it is possible and common for many of these different conditions to be comorbid with ADHD, the symptoms must not be better explained by them, as per diagnostic criterion E in the DSM-5.
 The symptoms must arise early in life, appear across multiple environments, and cause significant impairment.
 Moreover, when some of these conditions are in fact comorbid with ADHD, it is still important to distinguish them, as each may need to be treated separately.